Björk: 2017–present: Utopia, Cornucopia, and Fossora

 On 22 May 2018, Björk appeared as the headlining musical guest on Later... with Jools Holland, her first time on the BBC series since 2011.
 She sang a set of four songs, including a flute rendition of "The Anchor Song" from 1993's Debut before embarking on the brief Utopia tour, playing in several European music festivals during the summer.
-On 12 November 2018, Björk announced a new concert production centered around her Utopia album, entitled Cornucopia.
+On 12 November 2018, Björk announced a new concert production centered around her Utopia album, titled Cornucopia.
 Cornucopia opened in May 2019 at the newly built The Shed in New York and was described as Björk's "most elaborate staged concert to date."
 The residency show then traveled to Mexico and Europe for further dates in 2019.
 Following the performances, Björk released music videos for "Tabula Rasa" and "Losss", both directed by Tobias Gremmler and used as backdrop during the shows.
 On 16 August 2019, Björk announced the Utopia Bird Call Boxset, a box set meant to celebrate the end of the album cycle which 14 wooden flutes that imitate various bird calls and a USB stick featuring the digital albums, music videos and remixes, alongside an unreleased instrumental track, "Arpegggio".
 On 6 September 2019, two remixes of "Features Creatures" were released as digital singles, one by Fever Ray and the other by the Knife.
 Both remixes, as well as Björk's own remix of Fever Ray's 2017 song, "This Country", were collected on Country Creatures.

-On 27 September 2019, Björk made a surprise appearance during Mutant;Faith, Arca's performance-art piece at the Shed, to debut "Afterwards", a new collaboration which Björk performed in a combination of Spanish and gibberish.
-The song is included on Arca's fourth studio album, KiCk i, which was released on 26 June 2020.
+On 27 September 2019, Björk made a surprise appearance during Mutant;Faith, Arca's performance-art piece at the Shed, to debut "Afterwards", a new collaboration that Björk performed in a combination of Spanish and gibberish.
+The song is included on Arca's fourth studio album, Kick I, which was released on 26 June 2020.
 Björk then embarked on her eleventh concert tour, called Björk Orkestral, in which she performed orchestral arrangements of songs from her career.
 Due to the COVID-19 pandemic, the tour was postponed several times before taking place from 2021 to 2023.